Lord of Shanghai (TV series): Main cast

-Supporting Cast
+Supporting cast

 Development and production

 n August 2013, a press conference was held by TVB announcing future drama collaborations with veteran Hong Kong actor Anthony Wong in order to boost sagging ratings and appease viewers complaints of poorly produced dramas.

 Anthony Wong was confirmed to star as the lead for a future drama to be produced by Amy Wong in January 2014.
 Wong specifically chose to star in an Amy Wong production because during Wong's early years as a struggle actor producer Amy Wong gave him his big break when she helped him get signed to TVB.

 Aimee Chan was the first TVB artiste announced to be starring with Wong in an upcoming TVB drama in mid January 2014.
 However Chan later turned down the role when she became pregnant with her second child.
 Myolie Wu was later re-cast in the role.

 In May 2014, veteran former TVB actor Kent Tong was announced with Wayne Lai, Ron Ng and Pierre Ngo to be part of the main cast.
 The drama would be Tong's first TVB drama in 30 years.

 The rest of the main cast (Myolie Wu, Louisa So, Kenneth Ma, and Natalie Tong) were introduced during a press conference held on 3 June 2014.

 The costume fitting ceremony was held on 19 June 2014 at Tseung Kwan O TVB City Studio One Common Room at 12:30 pm.

 The blessing ceremony took place on 29 July 2014 at 3:30 pm Tseung Kwan O TVB City Studio One.

 Filming took place from June till November 2014 on location in Hong Kong and Shanghai, China.

 Filming on location in Shanghai began in mid-September till end of November 2014.
 Wong had initially refused to film when in Shanghai due to poor living conditions TVB provided and refusing to provide separate living quarters for his female assistant.
 After TVB discussed the issue with Wong's management company Emperor Entertainment Group, his management company agreed to pay the cost difference of upping Wong to a better hotel and paying travel expenses for his assistant.

 Lord of Shanghai is Myolie Wu and Ron Ng's last collaboration with TVB as Wu choose not to renew her contract with TVB in order to prepare for her upcoming marriage to boyfriend Phillip Lee and Ng's contract was not renewed and still in discussion when it expired due to Ng's father's death.

 A promo image of Lord of Shanghai was featured in TVB's 2015 calendar for the month of November, released in October 2014.

 In March 2015, Lord of Shanghai was one of ten TVB dramas previewed at FILMART 2015.

-During the time when Kenneth Ma was portraying the younger version of Kiu Ngo Tin his was dubbed by Maxwell Hui to make his voice sound more like the voice of Anthony Wong.
+During the time when Kenneth Ma was portraying the younger version of Kiu Ngo Tin his voice was dubbed by Maxwell Hui to make his voice sound more like the voice of Anthony Wong.